schlae/HardDriveInfo/README.md

 # Hard Drive Repair Information

-This site contains extensive information about the control boards used in old MFM and RLL hard drives made by Seagate.
+This site contains extensive information about the control boards used in some 1980s hard drives made by Seagate.

 Full schematics and even KiCad layouts are available for a number of different boards.
 My hope is that this will